igorkll/esp32_opencomputers/README.md

-# ESP32 - opencomputer emulator
+# ESP32 - opencomputers emulator
 * emulates opencomputers on esp32
 * the original opencomputers font
 * sound is supported